OpenIndiana/oi-docs/docs/release-notes/latest-changes.md

 Date       | Change
 ---------  | -------------
+2019-11-23 | Barman was updated to version 2.9.
+Server configurations should be updated.
+At least `archiver = on` option should be added to old configurations.
+Look at /usr/share/barman for examples.
 2019-08-08 | IPS was synced with the latest OmniOS CE version and switched to Python 3.
 This is a flag day, as <ul><li>to build oi-userland after removing Python 2 pkg module you need <https://github.com/OpenIndiana/oi-userland/commit/fb10babbcfd65ff74cf439bc77a2186fd79ee2a7>;</li><li>to build gfx-drm you need latest `developer/build/onbld` package;<li>to build illumos-gate you have to add `export BUILDPY2TOOLS="#"` to your `illumos.sh`.</li></ul>
 2019-08-02 | Clang 8.0 was added as developer/clang-80.
 Old Clang package developer/clang-40 was removed.
 2019-08-01 | MongoDB 4.0 was updated to 4.0.11.
 Note that this release is not a free software - it is distributed under the restrictive [SSPL v1 license](https://www.mongodb.com/licensing/server-side-public-license).
 If you make the functionality of MongoDB available to third parties as a service, you must make the service code available under the SSPL v1 license (see the article 13 of the license).